Flexible AC transmission system: Shunt Compensation Devices

 The goal shunt compensation is to connect a device in parallel with the system that will improve voltage and enable larger power flow.
 This is traditionally done using shunt capacitors and inductors (reactors), much like Power Factor Correction.

 The most common shunt compensation device is the Static VAR Compensator (SVC).
 SVCs use power electronics, generally Thyristors, to switch fixed capacitors and reactors.
 These are referred to as Thyristor Switched Capacitor (TSC) and Thyristor Switched Reactor (TSR), respectively.
 Thyristors are fast enough that they can be switched sub-cycle, and can switch a reactor at different points each cycle to control the vars the reactor produces.
 When arranged to do this, the TSR is referred to as a Thyristor Controlled Reactor (TCR).
 TCRs produce large amounts of harmonics and require Filter Banks to prevent adverse effects to the system.

 Another type of shunt compensation is the Static Synchronous Compensator or STATCOM.
 Power electronics are combined in series with a reactor to form a Voltage-Sourced Converter (VSC), which when connected to an AC system forms a STATCOM.
 A VSC use the same principal of power flow on a transmission line; measuring the system voltage its connected to and varying the voltage of the power electronics to cause reactive power flow in or out of the VSC.
 Early STATCOMs used thyristors as their power electronics and Pulse-Width Modulation (PWM) to control reactive power, but with advances in semiconductor technologies, Insulated-Gate Bipolar Transistors (IGBT) have replaced them.
-Modern E - STATCOMs can not only provide reactive power service but also active power related services as it is embedded with a battery or super capacitor energy storage.
+Modern E – STATCOMs can not only provide reactive power service but also active power related services as it is embedded with a battery or super capacitor energy storage.

 Series Compensation Devices

 Series Compensation devices change the impedance of the Transmission Line to increase or decrease power flow.
 Power flow is increased by adding a series capacitor to offset line inductance or decreased by adding a series load-flow reactor to add to the line inductance.

-One type of series compensation is the Thyristor-Controlled Series Capacitor (TCSC), which combines the TCR from an SVC in parallel with a traditional fixed series capacitor.
+One type of series compensation is the Thyristor-Series Capacitor (TSC), which combines the TCR from an SVC in parallel with a traditional fixed series capacitor.
 As using power electronics to switch capacitors sub-cycle is not feasible due to concerns of stored charge, a TCR is used to create a variable inductance to offset the capacitor.
 A TCSC can be used to dynamically vary the power flow on a transmission line.

 A VSC can also be used as a series compensation device if it's connected across the secondary winding of a series-connected transformer.
-This arrangement is referred to as a Static Synchronous Series Compensator (SSSC), and offers the benefits of a smaller reactor than in a TCSC, and the lower harmonic production of a VSC (or Voltage-Source Inverter - VSI when used in a SSSC) compared to a TCR.
+This arrangement is referred to as a Static Synchronous Series Compensator (SSSC), and offers the benefits of a smaller reactor than in a TCSC, and the lower harmonic production of a VSC (or Voltage-Source Inverter – VSI when used in a SSSC) compared to a TCR.